-The Board of Parole Hearings (board) conducts parole suitability hearings and nonviolent offender parole reviews for adult inmates under the jurisdiction of the California Department of Corrections and Rehabilitation.
+The Board of Parole Hearings (BPH) conducts parole suitability hearings and nonviolent offender parole reviews for adult inmates under the jurisdiction of the California Department of Corrections and Rehabilitation.
 The duties of the board also include:

 - Conducting medical parole hearings